miukki/modeljs/README.md

   - avoid repeat code

-7. How we can use models in troops.js ?
+7. How we can use models in troops.js ? and we need it or not ?